Verify Your Portable Generator Works, BEFORE You Ever Need It

 Every once in a while it’s a good idea to run your generator!

-This is a reminder to do your due-diligence.
-Drag your portable generator out of the garage and start it up.
+This is a reminder to do your due-diligence (I just did).
+Drag your portable generator out of the garage or wherever it is, and start it up.

-I try to run mine every 3 months or so… Sometimes I forget, but if you run it at least a few times a year it should be good.
+I try to run my generators every 3 months or thereabouts.
+Even better if you operate it once a month.
+Sometimes I forget, but if you run it at least several times a year, that’s better than nothing!

-Just remember when you’re done running it, to shut off the fuel line and let it run dry until the generator stalls out.
-This will drain the fuel from the carburetor so it doesn’t sit there and turn to varnish…
+Pro Tip: When you’re about done running the generator, shut off the fuel line and let it run dry until the generator stalls out.
+This will consume the fuel from the carburetor so it doesn’t sit there and potentially gum up.